OCA/l10n-netherlands/l10n_nl_xaf_auditfile_export/README.rst

 Configuration
 =============

+The exporting feature is available to the users who have `Accountant` or `Adviser` rights for accounting.

 To configure the default start and end dates of the actual fiscal year, go to `accounting`/`settings` and change the last date of the year you want to export.
 Then in the form of the audit file export, by default the end-date will be set accordingly and the start date will be 12 months before the end date.